 Explore what it means to be human at the Welcome Collection.
 This free museum provides an in-depth look at how science and medicine connects with art and our lives.
 On display are thousands of fascinating, and often grisly, curios ranging from Napoleon’s toothbrush to Darwin’s walking stick.

-Thanks to Lizzie Shephard for these great tips on different things to do in London.
+Thanks to Lizzie Shephard for these great tips on different things to do in London, one of the most visited cities in Europe.